hanssy130/COMP4981Ass2/README.md

 # COMP4981Ass2

-This assignment is done by Billy Nguyen and Hans Sy.
+This assignment is done by Vu Phuong Quynh (Billy) Nguyen and Hans Sy.

 ## Specification